discos/doc/user/noto/Quicklook.rst

    :alt: calibrationtoolclient
    :align: center

-.. note:: In this client, the subscan currently being acquired is shown *in real-time* (upper plot), even if in a low-res version.
+In this client, the subscan currently being acquired is shown *in real-time* (upper plot), even if in a low-res version.
 Under this display, the last completed subscan - in its full sampling - is shown.

+.. note:: You can also launch the calibrationtoolclient using the icon provided on the euser desktop, without having to open a terminal, etc.